Yan Gomes Player Props: Cubs vs. Red Sox

-Friday, Yan Gomes and the Chicago Cubs play the Boston Red Sox and Brayan Bello, with the first pitch at 8:05 PM ET.
+Saturday, Yan Gomes and the Chicago Cubs square off against the Boston Red Sox and James Paxton, with the first pitch at 2:20 PM ET.

-He is back in action for the first time since July 9, when he went 1-for-1 with two RBI against the Yankees.
+In his most recent action (on July 9 against the Yankees) he went 1-for-1 with two RBI.

 Yan Gomes Game Info & Props vs. the Red Sox